 You can view who is on each sub-committee.

-These sub-committees meet at least three times a year to check and challenge the work of England Boxing employees against the organisation’s strategy plan, England Boxing Strategy 2017-2021: Inspiring And Transforming Lives Through Boxing.
+These sub-committees meet at least three times a year to check and challenge the work of England Boxing employees against the organisation’s strategic Plan for 2022-27: Inspiring and Transforming Lives through Boxing.

 Read more about England Boxing’s strategy.